Mark Calcavecchia: Personal life

-Calcavecchia has two children, Eric and Britney, with his ex-wife Sheryl.
+Calcavecchia has two children with his ex-wife Sheryl.
 He married, secondly, on May 5, 2005 in Lake Como, Italy, to Brenda Nardecchia.
-He has homes in Jupiter, Florida and Phoenix, Arizona.
+He has homes in Jupiter, Florida, and Phoenix, Arizona.

+On April 8, 2026, while attending the 2026 Masters Tournament, Calcavecchia was removed from Augusta National Golf Club as a result of violating the club's restrictions on cell phone use.